Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Gauge Coupling Running and Exceptional Unification Scenario

 In addition, the presence of several high symmetry-breaking scales introduces the usual hierarchy problem associated with scalar masses \citep{ModernPP}.
 Loop corrections from heavy particles generate contributions to the SM Higgs mass of the order $\delta m_H^2 \sim \frac{\lambda}{16\pi^2} M_{\rm heavy}^2$, where $M_{\rm heavy}$ represents the mass of heavy bosons.
 Several mechanisms can mitigate the hierarchy problem \cite{PESKIN2025116971}, starting from a portal suppression for the SM Higgs--extra Higgs quadratic interactions.
 At one loop, integrating out one scalar Higgs $h_\sigma$ induces a threshold correction to the SM Higgs mass parameter of order $\delta m_H^2 \sim \frac{\kappa_{H\sigma}}{16\pi^2} m_{h_\sigma}^2$: requiring the correction not to exceed the physical Higgs mass, $|\delta m_H^2| \lesssim m_{h_{125}}^2$, gives the naturalness bound

 Applying this estimate to the heavy scalar sectors of the benchmark model yields to $\kappa_{H\sigma}<10^{-21}$.\\

-Concluding, this $E_6$ GUT is safe with respect to electroweak precision tests.
-All exotics decouple, while the SM Higgs emerges naturally from $\Sigma$ as the unique light remnant of the high-energy symmetry breaking.
+Concluding, the $E_6$ embedding is safe with respect to electroweak precision tests.
+All exotics decouple, while the SM Higgs might emerge naturally from $ \Omega$ in one scenario, as the unique light remnant of the high-energy symmetry breaking.
 Their only observable imprints are indirect footprints: cosmological effects on inflationary dynamics and reheating and possible gravitational wave signatures from phase transitions \citep{ATLAS_Higgs2012,CMS_Higgs2012,EinsteinTelescope2011,CosmicExplorer2019,LIGOScientific2016GW150914}.
 First--order phase transitions at the three VEVs scales may generate stochastic gravitational waves.
 However, their characteristic frequencies should lie far above the sensitivity bands of LISA, Einstein Telescope or Cosmic Explorer, as presented in Section 10.7.